Jessie Niles Borg (she/her), MA, LAMFT

 Jessie is a licensed clinician who is a graduate of Argosy University Twin Cities with a Master of Arts degree in Marriage and Family Therapy.
-She has 7 years of experience working in a clinical capacity, most recently in a school-based position.
+She has almost 10 years of experience working in a clinical capacity, with the last 3+ years at Conscious Healing Counseling.
 She believes the most important part of therapy is the relationship built between therapist and client.
 Jessie strives to bring her genuine self into the room to help facilitate client’s growth and journey to wellness.

 Specialties: Anxiety, Depression, Coping skills/Emotional Regulation, Grief and loss, Ambiguous Loss (click “learn more” below for description), Life transitions and adjustments, Trauma, Relationship difficulties - couples or marriage, parent and child, friendships, etc. - Parenting, Self-esteem/Self-love, Chronic pain, Pre- and Post-natal anxiety and depression